XistenceImaginations/sv-components/README.md

 ```bash
 npm run build
 ```
-After the task was executed (without errors) you'll find your code in 'public/'
+After the task was executed (without errors) you'll find your code in 'public/build'.
+Note that deleting 'public' will break the code, so don't do this.

+## Additional

+Icons used in this projects were create with [Fontello](http://fontello.com/).

 ## Resources